 In Hannah Montana, when best friend Lilly Truscott is forced by Miley to go to the toilet, so that Miley can talk to a boy she likes.
 This is lampshaded when she gets back, after much drama has unfolded with Miley, when Lilly mentions how all the good stuff happens when people go to the toilet.

 Whedon was careful to show a toilet on Serenity.
-The first shot on the show inside a crewman's quarters was Mal zipping up and kicking the toilet back into its resting place.
+The first shot on the show inside a crewman's quarters was Mal buttoning up and kicking the toilet back into its resting place.